xatusbetazx17/UltraSmartCompressor/README.md

     except subprocess.CalledProcessError as e:
         sys.exit(1)

-# Function to check for the presence of PIL and install it if needed
+# Function to check for the presence of libraries and install if needed
 try:
     from PIL import Image, ImageTk  # For handling icons and better UI visuals except ImportError:
     # If ImportError occurs, install Pillow and retry
     install_package(python_exec, 'Pillow', 'Pillow')
     # Re-run the script with the virtual environment python to ensure Pillow is available
+    if python_exec != sys.executable:
+        os.execv(python_exec, [python_exec] + sys.argv)

+try:
+    import py7zr  # Added to handle 7z files
+except ImportError:
+    # If ImportError occurs, install py7zr and retry
+    install_package(python_exec, 'py7zr', 'py7zr')
+    # Re-run the script with the virtual environment python to ensure py7zr is available
     if python_exec != sys.executable:
         os.execv(python_exec, [python_exec] + sys.argv)